 Moldova Compensation Laws

 You need to make sure all employees receive guaranteed benefits required by law if you want to stay compliant.
 Your Moldova benefits management should include time off for the country’s 11 holidays as well as 28 calendar days of paid annual leave.
 Moldova also has a generous maternity leave policy that includes 70 calendar days before the birth and 56 calendar days after.
+Fathers receive 14 calendar days of paternity leave within the 56 calendar days of the birth.
 Employees also receive:

 - Partially paid holidays until the child turns three